-Some say it’s a myth; others, it’s a fact.
+Some say it's a myth; others, it's a fact.
 Who’s right?
-They both are and training is both the obstacle and the answer.
+They both are the obstacle and the answer.

 There are numerous reasons that have been offered as to why the situation exists; the depth and breadth of the Great Recession left millions of mostly older workers out of work for extended periods while technology and businesses advanced; Boomers are retiring at an increasing rate as retirement funds recover; a long-term emphasis on college educations instead of trades; China and India industrial complexes competing for workers; and the proliferation of underwater mortgages that have reduced the ability of workers to relocate.